Skip to Main Content

 Citation-based metrics are widely used as quantitative measurements to track the impact of research outputs.
 However there are considerations that need to be taken into account:

-• A journal you've published in might not be indexed by the main citation analysis tools: Web of Science, Scopus or Google Scholar.
+• Database coverage: citation databases collect data from different sources and calculate their metrics differently.
+A journal you've published in might not be indexed by the main citation analysis tools.

 Using these metrics responsibly involves understanding and applying their limitations in a balanced and contextual manner.
 Here are some key guidelines: